Dr-MunirShah/munir-portfolio/posts/AI-reading.md

-# The Double-Edged Sword: AI Summarization and the Eroding Soul of Reading
+# AI Summarization: Are we speed-reading our way to ignorance?

 The digital age, with its relentless pursuit of efficiency, has ushered in a new era of information consumption.
 We are constantly bombarded with data, leaving us perpetually scrambling to keep up.
 In this context, Artificial Intelligence (AI) has emerged as a seemingly indispensable ally, offering tools to filter, categorize, and most significantly, summarize vast quantities of text.
 AI-powered summarization tools promise to distill the essence of articles, reports, and even entire books into digestible bullet points, catering to our increasingly limited attention spans and ever-growing need for speed.